scotthollandjr/ParcelPrice/README.md

 # _Parcel Price Checker_

-#### _4/25_
+#### _4/25/2016_

 ## Description
-Parcel price checekr for Epicodus Java course.
+Parcel price checker for Epicodus Java course.
 User enters a parcel size, weight, and distance to be shipped, and the program will calculate a shipping cost based on those parameters.

 ## Setup/Installation Requirements
 * Clone repository